 Emblem logos are often circular and combine text with an emblem for a bold and regal brand design.
 If the design is too complicated, however, they can lose their impact when you shrink them down.
 But done right, they can play a big influence on brand building and make for a memorable style of logo.

 Lettermark logos turn the initials of your full business name into a brand logo.
 If you have a business name idea with 3 or more words, this might be a style you’d want to consider, especially if the initialism is catchy.

 An icon logo is your brand represented as a visual metaphor.
 Unlike an abstract logo, an icon logo suggests something about the product (Twitter’s bird is suggestive of the frequent short “tweets” on the platform).

-As an unestablished brand, you should stay away from using an icon logo by itself.
-However, if you’re not sure about the kind of logo you want, pairing an icon logo with a wordmark is usually a safe bet.
+As an unestablished brand still trying to build brand awareness, you should stay away from using an icon logo by itself.
+However, if you’re not sure about the kind of brand logo you want, pairing an icon logo with a wordmark is usually a safe bet.

 Wordmark logos turn your brand name, colors, and font into a visual identity.
 The problem with wordmarks is that they’re often hard to create in a scalable square design and easily lose their legibility when shrunk.

 However, you can fix this problem by simply getting an accompanying icon logo or turning the first letter of the wordmark into a separate-but-connected logo, like what Facebook does with its F.

 Because of the limitations that exist for each logo type, many logos are a combination of styles.